tomsquest/tomsquest.github.io/_posts/2024-06-22-cache-jest-eslint-prettier-typescript-ci.md

 ## Conclusion

-By enabling cache for Jest, Prettier, ESLint, and TypeScript, you can speed up your development workflown.
+By enabling cache for Jest, Prettier, ESLint, and TypeScript, you can speed up your development workflow.
 And you can also make your CI faster! 🚀

+Alternative tools exist, like [Biome](https://biomejs.dev/), providing format and lint in the same tool, ultra-fast thanks to Rust, but quite limited in terms of linting rules for now.